DatNguyen97-VN/NN_RGB_FLAPPY_BIRD/readme.md

 + The first step sends the configuration set by the user to the camera via SCCB Interface, it is compatible with the I2C protocol.
 + The second step gets valid data based on the VGA frame timing and Horizontal timing.

 ## 3. NN RGB
-This module uses a neural network with 3 input nodes, 1 hidden layer with 7 nodes, and 2 output nodes.
-The input values will be the RGB values of each pixel, which will pass through a linear function to extract simple features.
-These will then pass through a nonlinear function (sigmoid) to extract more complex features.
-Finally, the output layer will determine whether the pixel is skin color or not.
+Here’s a summary of the operation of the neural network with 3 input nodes (RGB), 1 hidden layer with 7 nodes, and 2 output nodes:

+**Input Layer:** The network receives 3 input values, which are the RGB values of a pixel.
+Each value represents the intensity of red, green, and blue in the pixel.

+**Hidden Layer:** The input values are passed through the first layer (hidden layer) with 7 nodes.
+Each input is multiplied by weights, and the result is passed through a linear activation function to extract simple features from the data.

+**Nonlinear Activation:** The output from the hidden layer is then passed through a nonlinear activation function, such as a sigmoid function, to extract more complex features and introduce non-linearity into the model.

+**Output Layer:** The network has 2 output nodes.
+Based on the learned weights and the computed features, the network decides whether the pixel is skin color or not.
+Each output corresponds to a binary classification of skin or non-skin.

+This structure allows the network to learn the pattern of skin color in the image and classify each pixel accordingly.

 ## 4. Flappy Bird
 Here’s a summary of the mechanism of the Flappy Bird Logic: